 Ultra-low latency operation with USB or FireWire, combined with the legendary RME driver stability and maintenance.
 Active jitter suppression, individually switchable reference levels for all inputs and outputs, full stand-alone functionality, RME’s unique DIGICheck metering and analysis toolbox, and identical operation on Windows PC and Mac.

 Universal Audio Apollo (Black face) Range.

-Already featured in our list the UA Apollo range has fast grown to be the choice of many, you'll find plenty of the original silver faced UA Apollo interfaces gracing the racks of studios.
-However the newer UA Apollo 'black face' range of audio interfaces offer even better sound by improved A/D and D/A conversion along with a greater range of versions to give more flexible I/O routing.
+Already featured in our list the UA Apollo range has quickly grown to be the choice of many, you'll find plenty of the original silver faced UA Apollo interfaces gracing the racks of studios.
+However, the newer UA Apollo 'black face' range of audio interfaces offer even better sound by improved A/D and D/A conversion along with a greater range of versions to give more flexible I/O routing.

 Improvements have also been made to the accompanying Console software and firmware giving extra features such as cascading of multiple Apollo interfaces and star clocking via Thunderbolt.
 Again several of the team own UA Apollos both silver and black face versions.
 Universal Audio Apollo 8 and Apollo 8P review